-Assistant Professor of Political Science, Political Science & International Studies Department Chair, Pre-Law Advisor
+Assistant Professor of Political Science & Intl.
+Studies, Political Science & International Studies Department Chair, Pre-Law Advisor

 With expertise in both political science and law, Rodgers received many honors including the Quin Morton Teaching Fellowship, the Princeton University Graduate Fellowship, and the Mellon Foundation Dissertation Grant.

 Admitted to the New York State and Federal Bars, he worked at law firms where he handled wide-ranging litigation matters and participated in pro bono activities.